LogicAtom/ms4v2/README.md

 ### MIGRATIONS (changes to models)
-python3 manage.py makemigrations --dry-run
+python3 manage.py makemigrations --dry-run<br />
-python3 manage.py makemigrations
+python3 manage.py makemigrations<br />
-python3 manage.py migrate --plan <!-- --plan flag, to make sure there is nothing wrong with the models -->
+python3 manage.py migrate --plan <!-- --plan flag, to make sure there is nothing wrong with the models --><br />
-python3 manage.py migrate
+python3 manage.py migrate<br />

 ### LOAD DATA (to use the fixtures)